deanturpin/gitlist/tenancy-agreement.md

 - Pay up to the end of the first month
 - And then £500 per month
 - Paid by direct debit on the first of the month
-- Minimum tenancy 6 months
+- Minimum tenancy TBD

 ### Deposit
-- £300
+- £250
 - Refundable at end of tenancy

 ### Bills
 - All inclusive

 ### Notice period
-- Two months for landlord
+- One month for landlord
 - One month for tenant

+### Misc
+- Cooking
+- Smoking